DonMcD/ultimate-plex-stack/README.md

    ```
    git clone https://github.com/DonMcD/ultimate-plex-stack.git
    ```
-2. Rename the advanced-compose or basic-compose to docker-compose.yml
-3. Fill in the required environment variables
+2. Fill in the required environment variables
-5. Then enter the command ``` docker compose up -d ```
+3. Then enter the command ``` docker compose up -d ``` | or click deploy in Portainer
-6. OPTIONAL: Setup a reverse proxy so you can use radarr.my-domain.com instead of 192.168..... to access each of your apps

 ## Example of Environment variables in Portainer
 * Check the .env file for more examples